GEORGE5961/GEORGE5961.github.io/_pages/about.md

     </th>
     <th class="tg-oe15">
       <b>Gamification-Based VR Rowing Simulation System</b> <br>
-      Implement a VR Rowing Simulation System which brings in competition and reward mechanism.
+      A VR Rowing Simulation System is implemented which brings in competition and reward mechanism.
 It significantly enhances the effectiveness of atheletes exercising according to our experiments.<br>
       <a href="https://link.springer.com/chapter/10.1007%2F978-3-030-22643-5_38">[paper]</a>
     </th>
   </tr>